istio/istio.io/content/en/docs/tasks/observability/mixer/metrics/tcp-metrics/index.md

 automatically generate and report a new metric for all traffic to a TCP service within the mesh.

-Similar to the [Collecting Metrics and Logs](/docs/tasks/observability/metrics/collecting-metrics/) Task, the new configuration consisted of _instances_, a _handler_, and a _rule_.
+Similar to the [Collecting Metrics](/docs/tasks/observability/mixer/metrics/collecting-metrics/) Task, the new configuration consisted of _instances_, a _handler_, and a _rule_.
 Please see that Task for a complete description of the components of metric collection.